echabert/ESIPAP-RPI/sessions/Session1.md

      – both temperatures from the CPU and GPU of the Raspberry Pi [◦C]
   - Protect the code against unavailable measurement by adding a default value (-9999), allowing a offline treatment
   - Modify the program to write this functionnality as a function which takes as arguments the number of measurements and the delay.
-  - Split the project in 3 files: a file CSVExport.h and CSVExport.cc which contain respectively the prototype and the implementation of the function as well as a main program main.cpp which call the function.
+  - Split the project in 3 files: a file CSVExport.h and CSVExport.cpp which contain respectively the prototype and the implementation of the function as well as a main program main.cpp which call the function.
   - Write the compilation instructions in a script **mymake** and compile the project.
   - Test if the program is working properly.
 The integrity of the CSV file can even be tested by loading it with **OpenOffice Cal** (hint: change the delimeter for CSV file in the configuration to use "," and not ";").